ome/omero-documentation/omero/sysadmins/server-upgrade.rst

 Ensure Unicode character encoding
 """""""""""""""""""""""""""""""""

-Versions of OMERO from 5.1.0 onwards require a Unicode-encoded database;
+OMERO requires a Unicode-encoded database;
 without it, the upgrade script aborts with a message warning how the ``OMERO database character encoding must be UTF8``.
 From :command:`psql`::